Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Solomon’s seal (Polygonatum spp.) is a genus of woodland plants.
 Four of them are native to North America.
 The most commonly grown in the US is P. biflorum.
 Its range is from New England south to Florida and as far west as Texas.
 It is also known as Small or Smooth Solomon’s Seal.
 Its large native area makes it an excellent candidate for a variety of garden conditions here in the US.

 The plant got its name from markings on its rhizome.
 In the fall, when the stems and leaves die, the stems detach from the rhizomes.
-The scars that are left behind after the stems detach are said to resemble the markings on the seal of Solomon.
+The scars that are left behind after the stems detach are said to resemble the markings on the seal of Solomon, an ancient Hebrew king.

 The rhizomes are starchy like potatoes and were eaten by both Native Americans and early European colonists who learned about the plants from the indigenous peoples.
 The rhizomes were also used medicinally to treat gout and rheumatism.
 They have anti-inflammatory and sedative properties.

 Solomon’s seal is hardy in zones 3 – 9.
 The plants grow 1 – 3 feet tall.
 They have branchless stems with leaves that grow alternately looking a lot like a ladder.
 The leaves are oval and 4 inches long.
 They turn yellow in the fall, adding color to your fall garden.

 The flowers are usually white or creamish green.
 They are tubular and resemble small bells.
 They hang from the long stems in groups of 2 or more.
 Bloom time is spring, usually in May.